Slurm#

 Number of nodes to run the job on (

-)Partition or queue to submit the job to (
+--nodes)Partition or queue to submit the job to (

-)Time limit for the job (
+--partition)Time limit for the job (

-), ensuring compute resources are automatically released when the job finishes or reaches its time limit
+--time), ensuring compute resources are automatically released when the job finishes or reaches its time limit

-runs interactively in the foreground, making it ideal for quick
+By default, srun runs interactively in the foreground, making it ideal for quick

 tests or debugging.
 For longer or batch jobs, users typically pair srun with job

-scripts submitted via sbatch
+scripts submitted via sbatch.

 # Submit a job to a compute node